Code of Conduct

 Overview

-We like to keep the BAR ecosystem as fun and welcoming as possible, hence we prepared a simple set of rules to regulate our online community.
-These rules apply to all games hosted in official BAR battlerooms and within the Lobby chat.
+We like to keep the BAR ecosystem as fun and welcoming as possible.
+As such, we prepared a simple set of rules to regulate our online community.
+These rules apply to all games and chat hosted on official BAR servers.

-All of us are responsible for creating and contributing to a positive community and all of us can be held accountable so please take time to read this.
-You will be notified or held accountable for your actions regardless of whether or not you have read this.
+While there is room for competitiveness and banter, we expect all players to be civil and nice to each other.
+All of us are responsible for creating and contributing to a positive community and all of us can be held accountable so please take the time to read this.
+You will be held accountable for your actions regardless of whether have read this.

 All our players deserve to be a part of our community and play BAR and enjoy the supportive, friendly and welcoming experience.